 - Support is offered to involved decision makers.

-- Presentation of case and supporting data.
+- Presentation of the concern and supporting data.

 - Identification of ethical and legal issues involved in the situation.